 Remember, if you were injured in a Target retail store, you need a law firm that knows how to fight and win these claims.
 Our attorneys have been beating major corporations like Target at their own game for decades, so call us right now at 1-800-898-4877 or to discuss your case for free.

 Take it from us—you may become more frustrated by trying to get paid for your injuries than by your injuries themselves.
-We’ve seen it happen, but we are here to tell you some SECRETS that Target doesn’t want you to know!
+We’ve seen it happen, but we are here to tell you some SECRETS of Target store slip and fall injury claims that Target doesn’t want you to know!